-In West Wales, on the Llyn Peninsula, you’ll find Porth Iago.
+In west Wales, on the Llyn Peninsula, you’ll find Porth Iago.
 Boasting a sandy beach and clear blue waters, Porth Iago is the perfect beach for swimming.
 The beach sits in a rocky cove and is therefore sheltered from some of the harsh Welsh weather.
-The beach can be accessed through Ty Mawr Farm, where a small fee is paid to leave the car.
+The beach can be accessed through Ty Mawr Farm, where a small fee is charged to park your car.
 Marine wildlife such as seals and dolphins have been seen here before, so keep your eyes open.

 Whitmore Bay, Barry

-In between two limestone headlands lies a stretch of sandy beach.
-Just ten miles from Cardiff, the beach is a perfect spot for a day trip for locals and visitors.
+In between two limestone headlands lies this stretch of sand at one of the most popular Wales beach resorts.
+Just 10mi (16km) from Cardiff, the beach is a perfect spot for a day trip for locals and visitors.
 Not only does Whitmore Bay have copious facilities and a lifeguard, but it is also the home of a funfair, and in the summer months the streets are awash with live music and performance.
 The Pleasure Park and beach have been attracting tourists for a long time.
 Visiting Whitmore Bay provides a good family day out all year round.

 Part of the Pembrokeshire Coast National Park, Freshwater West is one of the best spots in the country to visit during spring.
 Regularly hosting the Welsh National Surfing Championships, this wide and sandy beach houses a reef to the south, with sand dunes making up it’s backbone.
 Most will recognise the location as it is where the home of Bill Weasley was filmed in Harry Potter and The Deathly Hallows.
 Historically, the beach was a favourite spot for smugglers, but nowadays that has been replaced by legal activities!